tomasvr/esl-uav-controller/README.md

 - Define maximum difference between counteracting motors (400 300 400 300) max diff: 50
 	- currently we divide by 320, but should use translate function instead

-- extensively check safety features
+- Extensively check safety features
 	- panic mode: ESC button, js trigger, usb disconnect, battery value
 	- Cannot enter manual/control mode unless js is neutral
 	- Check all mode switches

-- change while statement to if statement in pc terminal to limit amount of packets send shortly after each other
+- Change while statement to if statement in pc terminal to limit amount of packets send shortly after each other

-- trimming function using keyboard
+- Trimming function using keyboard
 	- counteract external offsets (e.g. cable)
 	- offest value for setpoint of pitch, roll and yaw